demaceo/flashcards-starter/README.md

 - Submit the guess by clicking the `return` key.
 - As a result, the Terminal will log whether or not the answer was correct.
 - Click the `return` key again to have another question be displayed.
-- Once there are no more questions to be asked, the Terminal will log the percentage of correct answers made by the user.

 ## App in Action ::
 ![flash cards example gif](https://media.giphy.com/media/1zkb1q58eTiTH6D7wc/giphy.gif)